Li Wenhan: 1994–2013: Early life and career beginnings

-Wenhan was born on 22 July 1994 in Hangzhou, Zhejiang.
+Li was born on 22 July 1994 in Hangzhou, Zhejiang.
 Wenhan has a background in classical guitar and swimming, practicing with Chinese Swimming Olympic Medalist, Sun Yang in their hometown of Hangzhou.
-Wenhan had his first swimming experience when he was thrown into the water by his dad and ever since then, he has developed a love for swimming.
+Li had his first swimming experience when he was thrown into the water by his dad and ever since then, he has developed a love for swimming.
 While attending high school in the United States, he auditioned for Yuehua Entertainment and passed.
-Before debuting with UNIQ, Wenhan had appeared on television in a diving reality show which aired nationwide on JSTV in April 2013.
+Before debuting with Uniq, Li had appeared on television in a diving reality show which aired nationwide on JSTV in April 2013.